3. DFSο

 Each Group shared area is initially configured with the group sticky bit set so that only allowed users can access this area.

 We advise users to NOT change permissions on the directories and files when writing in the group area.
+Incorrect permissions lead to quota exceeded errors.

 3.4.
-Quotas
+Quotasο

-When writing in Private area users need to remember that:
+- When writing in Private area:

-The 1TB personal group quota is on /pub/ucinetid.
+1TB personal group quota on /pub/UCInetID.

-When writing in Group shared area users need to remember that:
+- When writing in Group shared area:

 All members of the group contribute to the quota.
-It’s the sum total usage that counts.
+Itβs the sum total usage that counts.

 If you create file with the incorrect group, you will likely see over quota errors.